-- 1. You will receive an official acceptance notice via email. - 2.
-You must pay your Annual Student Fee and Acceptance Processing Fee. - 3.
-You will submit the Enrollment Agreement by the specified deadline. - 4.
-You will finalize your Major Map. - 5.
-You will submit the Financial Agreement by the specified deadline. - 6.
+- 1. You will receive an official acceptance notice via email. - You must pay your Annual Student Fee and Acceptance Processing Fee. - You will submit the Enrollment Agreement by the specified deadline. - 4.
+You will finalize your course schedule. - You will submit the Financial Agreement by the specified deadline. - 6.
 You will prepare for courses and your first day of school as an MCU student!